Caring for Someone with Cancer

 Caring for someone with advanced cancer

-Some people’s cancer may be advanced when they are first diagnosed.
+Some people’s cancer may be at a late stage when they are first diagnosed.
 For others, the cancer may have spread or come back (recurred) after treatment.
 Advanced cancer means the cancer is unlikely to be cured, but it can often be controlled for months or, sometimes, years.

-Caring for someone with advanced cancer can feel overwhelming.
+How you might feel – Caring for someone with advanced cancer can feel overwhelming.
 You may be trying to support the person, while coming to terms with the diagnosis yourself.
 You may be experiencing a range of strong emotions such as denial, fear, anger, sadness and grief.
 A diagnosis of advanced cancer also means living with uncertainty about what lies ahead, and this can be challenging.

 The health professionals may give you a general idea of the person’s life expectancy.
 This is known as the prognosis and it is likely to sound a bit vague.

 Palliative care doesn’t mean giving up hope.
 It is not just for end-of-life care – it may be beneficial for people at any stage of advanced cancer.

 - links to other services such as home help and financial support